 Total time: The full system can be built incrementally over 2–4 weekends.

-Step 2: Physical Hardening (30–60 minutes per door) Grab your drill and a screwdriver.
+Physical Hardening (30–60 minutes per door) — Grab your drill and a screwdriver.
 Replace every strike plate screw and hinge screw on exterior doors with 3-inch screws — they’ll anchor into the wall studs instead of just the door frame.
 Upgrade to quality deadbolts.
 Add window locks.
 This single step is the highest-impact upgrade in home security for preppers.

-Integrating Security Into Your Prepper Strategy
+Integrating Security Into Your Broader Prep Plan

 Protect your highest-value preparedness assets — food stores, water reserves, medical supplies, fuel, and communications gear.
-If you’ve invested time starting a prepper garden or stockpiling supplies, your off-grid home security system is what protects that investment.
+If you’ve invested time starting a prepper garden or stockpiling supplies, your security system is what protects that investment.

 Frequently Asked Questions